Severance: Blade of Darkness

 Severance: Blade of Darkness is an action-adventure game developed by Rebel Act Studios and originally published by Codemasters.
 The game was released in North America and Europe for Microsoft Windows in February 2001, receiving generally favorable reviews.
 A remastered version was released on Steam and GOG in October 2021, and one year later on Nintendo Switch through the Nintendo eShop, marking the debut of this game on any home console.
+It was released for PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S in March 2023.